J. Holiday: 2012–2014: Guilty Conscience

 In 2010, J. Holiday left Capitol Records and signed to Def Jam at the time working on his third album.
 He then released his mixtape, M.I.A: The Lost Pages, in 2011, in promotion of the album.
 In early 2012, J. Holiday left Def Jam Recordings.
 On May 29, 2012, he released his single "Sign My Name", from his upcoming third studio album.
-J. Holiday has been receiving heavy rotation of his single “Sign My Name” and has been on multiple radio stations giving the fans what they need.
-His “Sign My Name” Tour has kept him busy to the point of have performance dates booked months in advance.
-He embark as the headliner in the upcoming “Bad Boyz of R&B” Tour and the release of the movie “School of HardKnocks” that he is starring in alongside Elise Neal, Erica Hubbard and Cisco Reyes is highly anticipated.
+J. Holiday has been receiving heavy rotation of his single "Sign My Name" and has been on multiple radio stations giving the fans what they need.
+His "Sign My Name" Tour has kept him busy to the point of have performance dates booked months in advance.
+He embarked as the headliner in the "Bad Boyz of R&B" Tour and the release of the movie "School of HardKnocks" that he starred in alongside Elise Neal, Erica Hubbard and Cisco Reyes was highly anticipated.
 In July 2013, he revealed the title of his third studio album, titled Guilty Conscience, via Facebook.
 The album was scheduled to be released on November 11, 2013.
 He announced the lead single for the album titled "After We Fuck", will be sent to urban radio soon.
 The album was pushed back until December 10, 2013.
 A music video for the single will be released on November 5, 2013.
-Guilty Conscience was pushed back again and was released on January 28, 2014 through his label Holiday Music Group.
-The album achieved #42 on Top R&B/Hip-Hop Albums.
+Guilty Conscience was pushed back again and was released on January 28, 2014, through his label Holiday Music Group.
+The album achieved No. 42 on Top R&B/Hip-Hop Albums.